Bet they didn't teach you this in school.

-Whether you are Married, Engaged, Living Together or still thinking about it, your relationship is the single most important aspect of your life and yet you, like so many of us, probably didn’t get much in the way of an education about HOW to have a happy relationship.
+Whether you are married, engaged, living together or still thinking about it, your relationship is the single most important aspect of your life.
+And yet you, like so many of us, probably didn’t get much in the way of an education about how to make a relationship work.

 I know you still don’t want to argue.
 You don’t have to.
-But you DO need to know how to Problem Solve.
-I can teach you how.
+But you DO need to know how to solve problems.